 The Parties to the Nauru Agreement (PNA) controls the world’s largest sustainable tuna purse-seine fishery.
 PNA countries provide around 50% of the global supply of skipjack tuna, the most commonly canned tuna.

 The PNA members are: Federated States of Micronesia, Kiribati, Marshall Islands, Nauru, Palau, Papua New Guinea, Solomon Islands and Tuvalu.

 PNA promotes the practice of free-school-caught skipjack and yellowfin tuna, which does not involve using fish-aggregating devices (FADs).
-This practice is certified by the Marine Stewardship Council (MSC) and is said to be more sustainable than fishing around FADs, because it limits the amount of bycatch that can include sharks, dolphins, turtles and rays.
+This practice is certified by the Marine Stewardship Council (MSC).
+It is said to be more sustainable than fishing around FADs, because it limits the amount of bycatch, which may include sharks, rays, turtles and dolphins.